 PhD, University of California, Santa Barbara

 After eleven years of teaching high school English in central California, I returned to graduate school to learn more about teaching and learning and how to prepare teachers for the classroom.
-I arrived at Michigan in 2001 to begin my career at EMU.
-I teach courses that focus in some way on literacy and instructional methods for secondary school teachers and students, and research methods for writing researchers.
+I teach courses that focus on literacy and instructional methods for secondary school teachers and students, and research methods for writing researchers.

 Introduction to English Studies